VOLUNTEER WORK COSTA RICA

 Along with this, the organization handles conservation outreach and education to the surrounding communities and involves them in the development of sustainable projects.
 Dazu gehören Besuche und Bildungsvorträge an den örtlichen Schulen und Angebote für Praktika und freiwillige Gemeindearbeit für die Einheimischen.
 Hier ziehen alle an einem Strang!
 Der multikulturelle und generationsübergreifende Aspekt der Organisation macht diese zu etwas ganz Besonderem.
 Mitarbeiter und Freiwillige aller Nationalitäten, Altersgruppen, Geschlechter, Kulturen, und Bildungsstufen kommen hier zusammen und arbeiten an einem gemeinsamen Ziel.
 Dazu sind Werte wie gegenseitiger Respekt und Vertrauen unverzichtbar.

-First and foremost, of course, it is about the protection of the turtles.
+First and foremost, of course, is the protection of the turtles.
 Sea turtles almost always nest and hatch at night.
-Therefore, the volunteers do tours on the beaches during the day, but also at night.
-Here, a lot of observation and documentation is done first.
-Turtle eggs are then moved to the hatchery, which is affectionately called “nursery” by the organization.
+That’s why volunteers do tours of the beaches mainly at night.
+Patrols at night are divided among the volunteers in shifts.
+Here, a lot of observation and documentation is done at first.
+With a flashlight, the beach section is walked, with a lot of walking.
+Found turtle eggs are then moved to the hatchery, affectionately called the “nursery” by the organization.
 Here, too, there is a lot to do.
+The eggs are carefully dug up and reburied in the hatchery until they hatch on their own.
 From now on, the eggs are cared for and monitored day and night.
 Changes and progress are documented in detail to support research.
-The work in the “kindergarten” is exciting and you will learn a lot of new things.
-Of course, this also includes the maintenance, cleaning and upkeep of the hatchery.
+The work in the “nursery” is exciting and you will learn many new things.
+Of course, this also includes the maintenance, cleaning and upkeep of the hatchery, which is mostly done during the day.

 Beyond the rescue work of the turtles, you will also plan and implement environmental protection campaigns and educational events in the surrounding communities.
 This is where your creativity and organizational skills are needed.
 You can visit local schools and surrounding universities and report about your work in the organization.
 But there are always cool actions as well.
 For example, trees are planted in the area, joint beach clean-ups are organized, and work is done together to maintain and expand the rescue centers.